boristsr/gdcorner-website/_documentation/rushhour/00c-FAQ.md

 Some more great tips for increasing the perception of speed are available here: [https://neiloseman.com/how-to-make-chase-scenes-look-fast/](https://neiloseman.com/how-to-make-chase-scenes-look-fast/)

-# The precision driver and racer are slow
+# The precision driver and racer profiles are slow

 Clean driving often produces faster lap times while appearing slow, even in real life.
 Perception of speed can be enhanced when the car is just on the edge of being out of control.
 The precision driver and racer profiles are the fastest.
 However, if you have tried the steps in the previous tip and still want to enhance the perception of speed, you can try changing the driver profile to "frantic" which will brake later and push slightly faster at corners, causing some rather interesting cornering.